mayankhassija/mayankhassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *why not invest your assets in the companies you really like? as mae west said, "too much of a good thing can be wonderful".*
+> *people should think things out fresh and not just accept conventional terms and the conventional way of doing things.*

 </div>
 <!-- quote-end -->